Even When the Tide is Low: First Place Essay in "Aren't We Lucky?"

 “Because of you, I’m proud of me,” he says.

 The endless months pass, and his health improves.
 He has gained weight and is no longer on his oxygen tank.
 I continue to be stuck in a manic limbo.
 I work late.
 I clean.
 I play.
 I wake and stare at the clock.
 I feel desperately alone, even though I don’t have a second to myself.
 When I ask him how he does it, he says, “Every day I keep moving, and the next day I do the same, plus a little more.”
 He is a master of refocusing and has learned to take pleasure in the little things.
 He spends the entire day baking an apple pie and enjoys each and every step, from prepping his ingredients to taking the first sweet bite.
-He painstakingly puts Christmas cards together for his eight grandchildren and nine great-grandchildren to hang on their trees, decorating each with stickers, being patient with his shaky fingers as he hole-punches and adds curled red and green ribbon.
+He painstakingly puts Christmas cards together for his eleven grandchildren and nine great-grandchildren to hang on their trees, decorating each with stickers, being patient with his shaky fingers as he hole-punches and adds curled red and green ribbon.

 Grampie and I talk about the pandemic; he is almost blind but can see that I am struggling.
 “You amaze me,” he says.
 “You do so much and do it well.”
 I need as much of this man as I can get.
 This man who, the day he came out of the hospital, went to get his wedding ring fixed so that he could send a picture to his wife so she would know where his heart was.
 My husband, Justin, and I decide to spend weekends playing rummy with Grampie.
 He always keeps score in his notebook—filled with charts, names, and numbers in his unmistakable, all-capital-letter handwriting—and he always wins.
 His afternoon cocktail pour is heavy, and his math is as impeccable as his clothing.
 His crisp flannel button-down is tucked in, and he’s still so handsome, I barely notice the drops of blood on the sleeve from where his paper-thin skin has torn again.